JorelAli/CommandAPI/docssrc/src/entityarguments.md

 ## Player argument

-The `PlayerArgument` class is very similar _(almost identical)_ to `EntitySelectorArgument`, with the `EntitySelector.ONE_PLAYER`.
+The `PlayerArgument` class is very similar _(almost identical)_ to `EntitySelectorArgument.OnePlayer`.
 It returns a `Player` object and requires the player to be online.

 > **Developer's Note:**
 >
-> The `PlayerArgument` internally uses the `GameProfile` class from Mojang's authlib, which means that this argument has a slight performance overhead compared to using `EntitySelector.ONE_PLAYER`
+> The `PlayerArgument` internally uses the `GameProfile` class from Mojang's authlib, which means that this argument has a slight performance overhead compared to using `EntitySelectorArgument.OnePlayer`

 -----